-The Delaware General Corporation Law provides that a certificate of incorporation may contain a provision eliminating or limiting the personal liability of directors and officers of the corporation for monetary damages for breach of a fiduciary duty as a director or officer, except no provision in the certificate of incorporation may eliminate or limit:
+The Delaware General Corporation Law provides that a certificate of incorporation may contain a provision eliminating or limiting the personal liability of directors (but not other controlling persons) of the corporation for monetary damages for breach of a fiduciary duty as a director, except no provision in the certificate of incorporation may eliminate or limit the liability of a director for the corporation, because the person is or was a director or officer, against liability incurred in connection with the proceeding if the director or officer acted in good faith and in a manner reasonably believed to be in, or not opposed to, the best interests of the corporation; and the director or officer, with respect to any criminal action or proceeding, had no reasonable cause to believe his or her conduct was unlawful.

-- loyalty to the corporation or its shareholder - the liability of a director or officer for acts or omissions not in good faith or which involve intentional misconduct or a Knowing violation of law; - or unlawful share purchase or redemption; - the liability of a director or officer for any transaction from which the director or officer derived an improper personal benefit; or - the liability of an officer in any action by or in the right of the corporation.
+- any breach of a director's duty of loyalty to the corporation or its shareholders - acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law; - statutory liability for unlawful payment of dividends or unlawful share purchase or redemption; or - any transaction from which the director derived an improper personal benefit.